Project Discovery Phase in Software Development (Step-by-Step Guide)

 When Is a Discovery Phase Needed

-You might often hear that the discovery phase is a part of the software development process.
+You might often hear that the discovery phase is a part of the software development process as a UI/UX design and development services.
 Yes and no. On the one hand, the discovery phase is the first step in product development, but on the other hand, these two processes are entirely separate.
 It is even possible to perform the project discovery phase with one company and entrust the delivery to another.

 Is the discovery phase an option or a necessity?
 There is no particular answer to this either.
 But, at TechMagic, we lean toward the second option, especially for startups.